ARM-software/ethos-n-driver-stack/README.md

 ## About the Ethos-N driver stack

-The Ethos-N driver stack targets the Ethos-N77 and Ethos-N78 set of NPUs. _Note that support for Ethos-N77 has been **deprecated** and will be removed in 21.08._
+The Ethos-N driver stack targets the Ethos-N78 set of NPUs.

 The Ethos-N driver stack consists of several components.